varsha13152/tp/docs/UserGuide.md

 ### 4.5.5 Listing requests: `listreq`

-## 4.6 Memo a person : `memo`
+## 4.6 Memo a guest : `memo`

-Add a memo into the person in the address book.
+Add a memo into the guest in the address book.

 Format: `memo INDEX m/MEMO`

-* Adds the memo to the person specified by 'INDEX'.
-The index refers to the index number shown in the displayed person LIST.
+* Adds the memo to the guest specified by 'INDEX'.
+The index refers to the index number shown in the displayed guest LIST.
 The index **must be a positive integer**
 * All the fields must be provided.

 Examples:
-* `memo 1 m/recurring customer` Adds the memo to the 1st person on the list.
+* `memo 1 m/recurring customer` Adds the memo to the 1st guest on the list.

 > **Tip:** You can remove memo with memo intead of edit!
 >